DIY Concrete Stepping Stones: Shaped Like Natural Stone

 Another important article is Making Cement Crafts Techniques & Tips with info on cement materials, mixture consistencies, demolding, safety and clean up!

-Tutorial Steps For Making DIY Concrete Stepping Stones
+Tutorial Steps For Making Concrete Stepping Stones

 Step 1.
 Prep The Space